-Gene Larsen has spent the last four decades building up his family farm on a stretch of land near the Baraboo River in southeast Wisconsin.
+Gene Larsen has spent the last four decades building up his family farm on a stretch of land near the Baraboo River in southwest Wisconsin.

 For years the 66-year-old has planned on one day handing his life’s work down to his son and, eventually, his teenage grandson, who is in charge of his own field of barley for the first time this year.